Overview of casdoor/elk-auth-casdoor

 runmode = dev

 # EDIT IT IF NECESSARY.
-The url of this reverse proxy
+The URL of this reverse proxy.

 # EDIT IT IF NECESSARY.
-The url of the kibana
+The URL of the Kibana.

 # EDIT IT.
-The clientID of your reverse proxy in casdoor
+The clientID of your reverse proxy in Casdoor.

 # EDIT IT.
-The clientSecret of your reverse proxy in casdoor
+The clientSecret of your reverse proxy in Casdoor.

 # EDIT IT.
-The application name of your reverse proxy in casdoor
+The application name of your reverse proxy in Casdoor.

 # EDIT IT.
-The organization to which your reverse proxy belongs in casdoor
+The organization to which your reverse proxy belongs in Casdoor.

-If everything works well, don't forget to block the visits of original kibana's port comming from outside by configurating your firewall (or something else), so that outsiders can only visit kibana via this reverse proxy.
+If everything works well, don't forget to block external access to the original Kibana port by configuring your firewall (or another method).
+This ensures that outsiders can only access Kibana via this reverse proxy.